cloudant/nodejs-cloudant/api-migration.md

 pattern.
 All existing plugins included with this library have been rewritten to support the new implementation.

+Plugins must be passed via the `plugins` parameter in the Cloudant client constructor.

 The library continues to support legacy plugins.
 They can be used in conjunction with new plugins.
 Your plugins list may contain any number of new plugins but only ever one legacy plugin.